Henry Weston Smith

 The Reverend Henry Weston Smith (January 10, 1827 – August 20, 1876) was an American preacher and early resident of Deadwood, South Dakota.

-Unlike most of the residents of the time, he was not interested in material riches; instead, he was the first preacher, of any denomination, in the Black Hills Gold Rush camps.
+Unlike most of the residents of the time, Smith was not interested in material riches; instead, he was the first preacher, of any denomination, in the Black Hills Gold Rush camps.

 Biography

 Smith was born in Ellington, Connecticut, to Joshua Weston and Percey or Persey (Galpin) Smith of Berlin, Connecticut.
 In 1847, he married Ruth Yeomans, but both his wife and infant son died one year later.
 At the age of 23, Smith became a licensed "exhorter" and later a Methodist preacher.
 On February 23, 1858, while still in Connecticut, he married Lydia Ann Joselyn or Joslin, with whom he had four children.
-He subsequently moved to Massachusetts and, during the American Civil War, served with the Massachusetts 52nd Infantry, after which he became a doctor in 1867.
+He subsequently moved to Massachusetts and, during the American Civil War, served with the 52nd Massachusetts Infantry, after which he became a doctor in 1867.
 The family moved to Louisville, Kentucky, in 1876.